 On Your Feet

 The best footwear for your trip depends on both you and the specific adventure you’re going on.
-You'll find information in the gear list about what type we recommend.
+You'll find information in the equipment list about what type we recommend.
 That said, there are some general things to consider when choosing footwear.
 If you tend to get cold feet, be extra mindful of this when heading to high altitudes—temperatures usually drop the higher you go.

 Ankle support: consider your personal preferences when it comes to shaft height—think about both stability and comfort.
 Some trips require high boots no matter what, but it's recommended to bring two pairs if possible: one pair of sturdy boots for summit pushes and more technical terrain, and another lighter pair for approach hikes and trekking on good trails.